ixm-one/ixm/docs/guides/installation.md

 ### Ubuntu Based Systems

 As of CMake 3.14, Kitware has begun maintaining an `apt` repository.
 Directions on installing CMake this way can be found [here][2].
-However, the indstructions provided are a bit out of date for modern tooling.
+However, the instructions provided are a bit out of date for modern tooling.
 Instead, the author of IXM recommends you perform the following operations instead: